 While we took our kids EVERYWHERE and to every restaurant in town when they were babies and toddlers, it’s been a little trickier as they got older, verbalized their distaste for weird grown-up food, for having to wait in long lines or sit in crowded restaurants, and as their tastes became pickier.
 So I was thrilled when, after the last season of Top Chef ended, my kids were interested in trying both Portland Top Chef contestant restaurants.
 I’ll write about our Imperial family dining experience in the future; for now, here’s our Departure family dining experience.

 Departure restaurant is located on the 15th floor of the hip, stylish The Nines Hotel in downtown Portland.
-It has one of the best outdoor dining spots in town, with spectacular views of downtown Portland and Mount Hood, and is the spot of many local special events, including the final after-party for Feast Portland.
+Departure first opened in 2008 to major fan fare, and remains one of the top restaurants in Portland.

 [You can read my Feast Portland 2015 recap post here]